Skip to Main Content

 • Chinese flame trees

-You don’t need to drop these trees entirely.
-They should never be planted near your foundation, sidewalks, driveways, or patios.
+You don’t need to drop these trees entirely, but they should never be planted near your foundation, sidewalks, driveways, or patios.
 They can be planted elsewhere in your yard to add their shade and beauty to your overall landscaping.

 Bushes to Avoid